propelorm/Propel/index.markdown

 ### Propel ECG (Build Status) ###

 Propel is strongly unit tested.
 Propel is developed under Continuous Integration and with a Test Driven Development approach.
-You can look at the [Propel CI server](http://ci.propelorm.org/) powered by [Jenkins](http://jenkins-ci.org/) or look at the results below:
+We use [Travis-CI](http://travis-ci.org) to automatically build our projects, and here are the statuses:

 <table width="100%" class="ecg">
     <tr>